the-J/WhiteGoat/README.md

 ####Manual (current)
 Bot is not creating any roles (for now) so only owner gets admin permissions.
 I'll extend him later (handling role assignment as so on).
+Bot should run only on one server (maybe I'll change tat later).

     Twitch commands manual
      NOTE